When choosing a primary school for your child, it's important to find one that best suits their needs and learning style.

 61 3 9887 3621

-Our students and their effective accomplishment of expected learning outcomes throughout a broad curriculum are at the heart of everything we do at Highvale.
-To do this, our school offers a developmental teaching and learning programme based on the Victorian Curriculum's common set of knowledge, skills, and abilities found in the Victorian Curriculum.
+At Highvale, our students and their successful completion of anticipated learning outcomes across a wide-ranging curriculum are at the center of everything we do.
+To do this, our school provides a progressive teaching and learning curriculum based on the common body of knowledge, skills, and abilities found in the Victorian Curriculum.

 Port Melbourne Primary School